 Diabetes is a progressive disease that may get worse over time even if you change your lifestyle and take medications regularly.
 In such cases, you will need to adjust your therapy according to what your doctor recommends.
 Be sure to consult your doctor if you see any side effects such as nausea, vomiting, abdominal pain, diarrhea, or weight gain.

 Your doctor might prescribe you other medications along with diabetes medicines to manage your blood pressure and cholesterol levels and prevent heart disease.
-Taking more than one drug is called combination therapy which is in the case of severe diabetic patients.
+Taking more than one drug is called combination therapy which is in the case of severely diabetic patients.

 Having a supportive team of people who understand what it is like to live with type 2 diabetes will help your overall well-being.
 You can build your own healthcare team with professionals that include: